mak2004-png/mak2004-png/README.md

 ### 👨‍💻 About Me

 I'm a Software Engineering student with hands-on experience building projects across web development, databases, systems programming, and networking.
-I enjoy turning course concepts into real working software and I'm currently looking for internship opportunities to gain industry experience.
+I build across the stack — web, systems, databases, and networks.
+I like understanding how things work under the hood.
+Always learning, always building.
 ---

 ### 🛠️ Tech Stack